Americans quit their jobs at a record pace in August

-WASHINGTON — One reason America’s employers are having trouble filling jobs was starkly illustrated in a report Tuesday: Americans are quitting in droves.
+WASHINGTON (AP) — One reason America's employers have trouble filling jobs was starkly illustrated in a report Tuesday: Americans are quitting in droves.

 The report showed the number of jobs available fell to 10.4 million, from a record high of 11.1 million the previous month.